FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 > ❓
 >
 > Go to DB and search your sequence to find out whether homologs of this protein are already available, and if they are, what is known about them.
 >
-> If we didn't recieve any significant hits, try to search for motifs, patterns.
+> If we didn't retrieve any significant hits, try to search for motifs, patterns.

 **Question: **What is a structural domain?
 What is a functional domain and How can we deal with the fact that they can be in different places?